 One of the best things about being a photographer is getting to meet and work with new and interesting people.
-A few months ago, at a wedding fair in the Thorngate Halls, Gosport, Lorna and I met Claire.
-She runs Couture Hair and Make Up and, since she was all set up nice and early, she did Lorna’s hair before the fair opened.
+A few months ago, at a wedding fair in the Thorngate Halls, Gosport, I met Claire who runs Couture Hair and Make Up.

 They got to chatting, as you’d expect ;o) and ended up planning a shoot!